 Special Requirements for International Applicants

-International applicants should apply only if you have four years of college (four-year degree or three-years plus one year of a masters program).
+International applicants should apply only if they have four years of college (four-year degree or three years plus one year of a master’s program).

 Test of English as a Foreign Language (TOEFL)

 Prior to consideration for admission, international student applicants for whom English is a second language must submit a report of the Test of English as a Foreign Language (TOEFL) score.
 Scores should be less than two years old and above 620 (paper-based) and 105 (computer-based) to demonstrate proficiency (http://www.ets.org/toefl), or address inquiries and requests for applications to TOEFL, P.O.
 Box 6151, Princeton, NJ 08541-6151

 International students applying to or enrolling in the Department of Hearing and Speech Sciences, Proficiency in English for Coursework and Clinical Practicum

 International students (whose native language is not English) who are accepted to and progressing through the program may also be required to complete an intensive English language program at Vanderbilt University during their initial semester of classes in the Department of Hearing and Speech Sciences or, later in their course of study, in the event that spoken English skills adversely affect academic/clinical performance.
 Information about Vanderbilt’s English language program may be obtained at http://www.vanderbilt.edu/vio/.

 International student applicants must supply official academic records from all colleges and universities attended including certificates, mark sheets, and examination results.
 These may be copies of the original documents certified by an official of the institution issuing the record.
 If you are currently enrolled at a USA university, Vanderbilt will accept (for admission purposes only) copies of documents that may be on file at that university.
 Should you be admitted, you must supply the official documents described above.